-Dr. Douglas Gentile is a research scientist, author, award-
+Dr. Douglas Gentile is an award-

 Dr. Gentile runs the Media Research Lab at Iowa State University where he conducts research on media's impact on children and adults.
 As the leader of this effort, Dr. Gentile develops and conducts research projects designed to give parents and other caregivers the kind of information they need and want to make informed media choices for their children.
 His research has been supported by several grants, including grants from the National Institute of Child Health and Human Development and the Centers for Disease Control.